Indivisibility for Classes of Graphs: Preliminaries

-For example, $\G$ itself has the amalgamation property, and the generic limit of $\G$ is the random graph (sometimes called the Rado graph).
-However, it turns out that most classes of graphs do not have the amalgamation property, as we will see in Corollary \ref{Corollary_AmalgamationProperty} below.
+For example, $\G$ itself has the (strong) amalgamation property, and the generic limit of $\G$ is the random graph (sometimes called the Rado graph).
+However, it turns out that most classes of graphs do not have the amalgamation property, as noted in Corollary \ref{Corollary_AmalgamationProperty} below.

 Throughout this paper, for any positive integer $n$, let $[n]$ denote the set of the first $n$ positive integers; i.e.,

 For a positive integer $n$, let $K_n$ denote the complete graph on $n$ vertices, let $N_n$ denote the graph with $n$ vertices and no edges, let $P_n$ denote the path on $n$ vertices, and let $C_n$ denote the cycle on $n$ vertices (when $n \ge 3$).
 We will assume that each of these graphs has universe $[n]$.